 Second, the many fees, taxes, and regulations marijuana businesses must pay increase the cost of doing business, which trickles down to consumers in the form of higher prices.
 Third, high fees reduce competition, which ultimately increases prices for consumers.
 Unfortunately, it’s a vicious circle with no signs of stopping in some states.

 What do you think?
-Should local municipalities be allowed to collect such high fees from marijuana businesses?
+Should local municipalities be allowed to collect such high fees from cannabis businesses?
 Leave a comment below and share your thoughts.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.